ColumPaget/barmaid.lua/README.md

 Will display the time (hours and minutes) in white on a red background, and the date with the default colors.

-Unicode glyphs can be included with the '~:# notation.
+Unicode glyphs can be included with the `~:#` notation.
 Please see the 'UNICODE' section below for more details.

+Dzen2 supports images, and these can be set with the notation `~i{/usr/share/icons/world.jpg}`.
+Dzen2 only supports .xpm images, so barmaid.lua will use the ImageMagick 'convert' utility to convert .png or .jpg

 Some values have alternative versions that are suffixed with ':color'.
 These values are automatically colored according to their numeric values.
 Values can also be modified for display using the 'reformat module' method discussed in the 'MODULES' section below.